-Alert Explanation or possible cause Solution Reference 0 Cargo space door open, please close door A door sensor has detected that a door is open.
+Alert Explanation or possible cause Solution Reference 0 Battery depleted.
+Please connect charging cable.
+Battery level 0%.
+The refrigeration system has shut down.
+Charge the container.
+Refer to 4.4.4 Charging the container. • Battery malfunction, maximum [XX]% energy level available Autonomy time reduced to stated (XX) percentage (e.g. 75% of full autonomy available).
+Look at stated battery level on display unit and charge the container when necessary.
+Refer to 4.4.4 Charging the container.
+0 Cargo space door open, please close door A door sensor has detected that a door is open.
 Close the door.
 0 Cargo space temperature outside of set temperature.
-Make sure that doors are closed and check ambient temperature.
-The cargo space temperature is higher or lower than the set temperature including the tolerance.
+Make sure that doors are closed and check ambient temperature The cargo space temperature is higher or lower than the set temperature including the tolerance.
 Make sure that the doors are closed and check the ambient temperature.
-0 High ambient temperature, please move container to colder location The container is located in a higher ambient temperature than it is designed for.
-Move the container to a colder location.
+Cargo space temperature outside set point accuracy.
+Make sure that the doors are closed and check ambient temperature The cargo space temperature is higher or lower than the set temperature including the tolerance.
+Make sure that the doors are closed and check the ambient temperature. • High ambient temperature, please move container to cooler location The container is located in a higher ambient temperature than it is designed for.
+Move the container to a cooler location.
 Refer to 6 .
 Technical specification .
 0 Low ambient temperature, please move container to warmer location The container is located in a lower ambient temperature than it is designed for.
 Move the container to a warmer location.
-0 Low battery level, please connect charging cable The battery level is below 20%.
+Low battery level, please connect charging cable The battery level is below 20%.
 Charge the container.
-Refer to 4.4.4 Charging the container
+Refer to 4.4.4 Charging the container.